Felix Fechenbach: Political career

-Fechenbach married Martha Fechenbach on 27 April 1894 and Irma Epstein on 16 October 1895.
-He had a total of three children.
-After he was killed by a Sturmabteilung commando on his way to the Dachau concentration camp, his wife, Irma Epstein, was able to escape with their children.
+Fechenbach married Martha Czernichowski on 12 August 1919; the marriage ended in divorce after only two and a half years.
+On 29 September 1926 he married Irma Epstein; they had three children: Kurt 1927 (named after Kurt Eisner), Lotti 1928 and Hanni 1931.
+After he was killed by a Sturmabteilung commando on his way to the Dachau concentration camp.
+His wife, Irma Fechenbach, was able to escape with their children to Switzerland.
+In 1946, they immigrated to the USA.

 He was jailed in 1922 for publishing secret diplomatic telegrams while state secretary under Eisner, before the Bavarian Soviet Republic.
 He was charged with high treason on 22 October 1922.
 The decision was a scandal because the court at that time had no standing under the Weimar Constitution.
 He was pardoned in 1924.
 He thereafter travelled to Berlin and worked for Kinderfreunde (Friends of Children) and criticised the SPD in his children's stories while still a member of the party.